Faster and smarter in the app... Open app

 European short-haul: modest increases, well protected

-For the most common UK holiday flights — to Spain, Greece, Portugal, Turkey, Italy and similar destinations — the fare impact is expected to be relatively contained, at least through summer 2026.
-The price increase for classic European destinations has so far been moderate, and the airlines that dominate these routes (easyJet and Ryanair) have strong fuel hedging in place that limits their exposure to the current price spike.
-Expect fares on European short-haul to rise in the range of 2–4% in the near term — meaningful, but not catastrophic.
+For the most common UK holiday flights — to Spain, Greece, Portugal, Turkey, Italy and similar destinations — the fare impact is expected to be relatively contained, at least through early summer 2026.
+The price increase for classic European destinations has so far been moderate, and the airlines that dominate these routes (easyJet and Ryanair) have meaningful fuel hedging in place that limits their exposure to the current price spike.
+Expect fares on European short-haul to rise in the range of 2–5% in the near term — meaningful, but not catastrophic.
+That said, demand displacement from travellers who have cancelled Middle East and long-haul holidays is pushing up prices on Spain, Greece and Portugal routes independently of fuel costs, so the sooner you book, the better.

 Long-haul via Gulf hubs: significantly more expensive

 If your holiday previously involved flying through Dubai, Doha or Abu Dhabi — as a huge proportion of long-haul UK travel does — you face a double problem: route disruption and higher fuel costs.
-A flight from Toronto to Delhi that was around $1,000 just days before the conflict tripled in price at its peak, before settling back at around $1,800 — still double the average price before the conflict.
+A flight from Toronto to Delhi that was around $1,000 just days before the conflict tripled in price at its peak, before settling back at around $1,800 — still double the pre-conflict average.
 UK travellers on similar Asia-Pacific routes have seen comparable spikes.
-International flights across the Atlantic or other long-haul routes could see increases of as much as 20% or more if oil prices remain elevated — partly because larger aircraft burn more fuel, making the per-seat cost increase larger in absolute terms.
+International long-haul routes could see increases of 20% or more if oil prices remain elevated — partly because larger aircraft burn more fuel, making the per-seat cost increase larger in absolute terms.

 Long-haul via non-Gulf routes: more moderate, some disruption